About this listing

 You are welcome to enjoy the front parlor, where you can browse through my vintage vinyl collection or watch movies on the wide-screen TV.
 There is plenty of reading material around, and if you particularly like a book, let me know.
-It could be yours.
-I have way too many books.
+It could be yours, as I own far too many books.
 For longer stays I offer a small refrigerator and a shelf for your provisions.
 In warm weather the front and back porches are available for your enjoyment, as well as the garden.

 I make it a point to be home to greet my guests and give them a key, and I am usually available during their stay.
 I look forward to our having breakfast together.
 It is one of the most enjoyable parts of being an Airbnb host.

 My house is located in an urban neighborhood close to downtown and very close to bus routes.
 It is about five miles from Binghamton University, and BU Blue Buses travel to and from there regularly.
-There are several excellent restaurants nearby.
+There are several excellent restaurants within walking distance.
 I've got menus on hand.
-You can get more information about them and check out other Binghamton (email hidden)r those of you who like to go running or walk your dog, Otsiningo Park is just a short drive away.
+You can get more information about them and check out other Binghamton a For those of you who like to go running or walk your dog, Otsiningo Park is just a short drive away.

 The price per night and week includes a mandatory 8% NY State Room Tax.
-Monthly stays are non-taxable, and on longer stays you can save some money by taking care of your own breakfasts.
+Monthly stays are non-taxable.
+My New York State Tax ID number is .

-I would appreciate your arriving at my house by 10 PM on the first night if possible.
+I would appreciate your arriving at my house no later than 9 PM on the first night.
 I will then give you a key, so you will be free to come and go as you please.